SME Ordnance: History

-SME Ordance was formed in 1969 as a joint venture company with equity participation between the Government of Malaysia, Dynamit Nobel of Germany, Oerlikon Machine Tools of Switzerland and two local partners namely Syarikat Permodalan Kebangsaan and Syarikat Jaya Raya Sdn Bhd.
+SME Ordnance was formed in 1969 as a joint venture company with equity participation between the Government of Malaysia, Dynamit Nobel of Germany, Oerlikon Machine Tools of Switzerland and two local partners namely Syarikat Permodalan Kebangsaan and Syarikat Jaya Raya Sdn Bhd.
 The Malaysian government later acquired all shares in 1974, making SMEO a government-owned company.
 In 1991, SMEO acquired a licence to manufacture Steyr AUG rifles.
 Joint production with Steyr to produce the AUG A1/A3 models later started in 2003 and 2004.
 SMEO later withdrew from joint production.

 On 28 September 1993, SMEO was approved by Royal Ordnance Division, British Aerospace (BAe) as the preferred suppliers of weapons and ammunition.
 The Standards and Industrial Research Institute of Malaysia (SIRIM) bestowed and registered SMEO's quality system as compliant with MS ISO 9002:1991 systems on 7 December 1993.
 On 21 February 2001, SMEO integrated Syarikat Malaysia Explosive Technologies Sdn Bhd.

 SMEO acquired the licence to manufacture M4 carbines in 2006–2007 with Colt Defence, as announced by Datuk Seri Najib Tun Razak after he gave SMEO a letter of intent to procure 14,000 rifles to replace the Steyr AUG.
 In 2009, SMEO announced that they would invest RM36.4 million for further research and development into the M4 carbine.
 The amount consists of RM26.4 million, which will be for the purchase of machinery and RM10 million for the buildings.
 14,000 M4s will be supplied to the Malaysian army.

 Under the ASEAN Defence Industry Collaboration programme, Malaysia plans to produce the M4 carbine together with Indonesia and Thailand and market the weapon to ASEAN countries that want to purchase it.